 - WooCommerce plugin – this adds the core e-commerce functionality to WordPress and is also free.

 - WooCommerce Product Table plugin – this paid-for plugin lists your products in a table layout so that customers can choose and customize the options to build their box.

-- Bonus: WooCommerce Product Add-Ons plugin – currently $49.
-You only need this if the product variation options that come built into the free WooCommerce plugin aren’t suitable.
-The core WooCommerce platform lets customers select customisation options from 1 or more dropdown lists.
-If you want further options, such as multi-select checkboxes or custom gift messages, then you’ll need the Product Add-ons plugin too.
+- Bonus: WooCommerce Product Options plugin – you only need this if the product variation options that come built into the free WooCommerce plugin aren’t suitable.
+The core WooCommerce platform lets customers select customization options from 1 or more dropdown lists.
+If you want further options, such as multi-select checkboxes or custom gift messages, then you’ll need the Product Options plugin too.